skzv/my-plain-blog/_posts/2021-11-15-gradient-descent.md

 ## Observations

 You may notice that gradient descent is sensitive to the initial position.
-It will pull you towards a local minima, which may not be the global minima.
-The area of the domain that causes gradient descent to converge to a particular minima is known as that minima's basin of attraction.
+It will pull you towards a local minimum, which may not be the global minimum.
+The area of the domain that causes gradient descent to converge to a particular minimum is known as that minima's basin of attraction.

 You may also notice that increasing the descent rate $$\alpha$$ reduces the number of iterations required to arrive at the minimum.
 But making it too large causes the algorithm to overshoot, and possibly diverge.